 If you ask me, the absolute best souvenir you can bring home after spending four months exploring another part of the world are your photos.
 The only question is, which camera should you bring?

 Getting ready for a big international adventure?!
-You absolutely need to have a good, reliable way to documents all of the incredible memories you're about to make!
-Pic or it didn't happen, right?
-But really, this might be the most important thing you bring on your trip (other than your passport, of course).
+You absolutely need to have a good, reliable way to document all of the incredible memories you're about to make — and pictures are one of my favorite ways of doing just that.

 Have you caught the travel bug?

 Volunteering with ILP is how I've seen 15+ countries